Governed environment observation

 Accumulate per-organization context from every assessment, recommendation, project event, and operational decision.
 This is the institutional memory the agent will eventually draw on.

-Connect AIM to your live cloud environment.
+Connect a customer-hosted Mission Control gateway.
 Discover what is actually running.
-Compare it against what you documented.
+Compare it against documented AIM, architecture, and Pulse Sustainment systems.
 Surface the gap.
 This is Scout.
+Scout cannot patch, install, or deploy.

 The agent proposes a specific remediation — "upgrade this RDS instance from PostgreSQL 13 to 16" — shows a confidence score based on Phase 1 outcome data, and executes only after a named engineer explicitly approves.
 Every proposed action is traceable to the observation that triggered it.